Einstein House (Fresno, California)

 The Einstein House is a historic home in Fresno, California listed on the National Register of Historic Places.
 Architect Edward T. Foulkes designed the house, later known as the YWCA Activity Unit and the Joyce Gibson-Bennett Building.

 History

 The English Arts and Crafts was completed 1912 for prominent merchant and banker Louis Einstein.
 He died in 1914 but his widow, Eda Einstein lived in the house until she died.
 In 1950, the YWCA of Fresno bought the house to serve as an activity center for the adjacent YWCA Building.

 In 1979, the YWCA opened the Marjaree Mason Center in both buildings to focus on serving victims of domestic violence.
 In 1998, the group disaffiliated from the national Y to become an independent agency.

-The house became the group's headquarters and renamed to the Joyce Gibson-Bennett Building to honor a local trial attorney who supported the center.
+The house became the group's headquarters and renamed to the Joyce Gibson-Bennett Building to honor a local attorney who supported the center.
 In 2025, the center moved to a newer and larger facility, the Isnardi Foundation Building.